No Compromise On Kashmir, Nuclear Programme: Afridi - UrduPoint

 No Compromise On Kashmir, Nuclear Programme: Afridi

-"There is complete consensus among all the political parties of Pakistan at all levels on these two issues and no one can ever compromise on Kashmir and nuclear programme," the Kashmir Committee Chairman said in an interview with Radio Pakistan and APP.
+"There is complete consensus among all the political parties of Pakistan at all levels on these two issues and no one can ever compromise on Kashmir and nuclear programme," the Kashmir Committee Chairman said in a panel interview with Radio Pakistan and APP.

 He was of the view that these two issues were inalienable part of country's strategic policies and termed them as vital for foundations and ideology of Pakistan.